 Outside Directors.
 Our 2019 Plan will provide that all outside (non-employee) directors will be eligible to receive all types of awards (except for incentive stock options) under our 2019 Plan.
-Prior to the completion of this offering, we intend to implement a formal policy pursuant to which our outside directors will be eligible to receive equity awards under our 2019 Plan.
+In connection with our initial public offering, we implemented a formal policy pursuant to which our outside directors will be eligible to receive equity awards under our 2019 Plan.
 Our 2019 Plan includes a maximum annual limit of \$500,000 of cash compensation and equity awards that may be paid, issued, or granted to an outside director in any fiscal year, increased to \$1,000,000 for the fiscal year an individual initially becomes a member of our board of directors.
 For purposes of this limitation, the value of equity awards is based on the grant date fair value (determined in accordance with GAAP).
 Any cash compensation paid or equity awards granted to a person for his or her services as an employee, or for his or her services as a consultant (other than as an outside director), will not count for purposes of the limitation.
 The maximum limit does not reflect the intended size of any potential compensation or equity awards to our outside directors.